Managers must recognize and respond to all the factors that can influence their organizations.

 In project management, you can influence those factors that are closer and more directly related to management, such as resources or project management systems.

-With the help of a project management software like Twproject you can have control on your resource load, on your project progress with complete statistics so that you can take immediate action to thos internal factors that are now visible at one click.
+With the help of a project management software like Twproject you can have control on your resource load, on your project progress with complete statistics so that you can take immediate action to those internal factors that are visible at one click and signaled with an alert.